HC Wainwright & Co. Reiterates Curis (CRIS) Buy Recommendation

 What is the Fund Sentiment?

 There are 75 funds or institutions reporting positions in Curis.
 This is a decrease of 11 owner(s) or 12.79% in the last quarter.
-Average portfolio weight of all funds dedicated to CRIS is 0.09%, an increase of 120.36%.
+Average portfolio weight of all funds dedicated to CRIS is 0.09%, an increase of 120.33%.
 Total shares owned by institutions increased in the last three months by 4.14% to 30,168K shares.
-The put/call ratio of CRIS is 0.00, indicating a bullish outlook.

 What are Other Shareholders Doing?